-Long regarded as a leading case on civil aiding-and- abetting and conspiracy liability, Halberstam arose from a distinctive fact pattern.
-Bernard Welch was a serial burglar who had killed Michael Halberstam during a break-in.
-Halberstam's estate then sued Welch's live-in partner, Linda Hamilton, for aiding and abetting and conspiring with Welch.
-Hamilton was not present for Halberstam's murder, or even allegedly aware of the murder.
-But the facts made clear that "she was a willing partner in Welch's criminal activities."
-Hamilton had lived with Welch for five years, during which time the couple had risen from modest circumstances to possess a substantial fortune.
-This rapid ascent was remarkable because Welch had no outside employment.
-Rather, he left the house most evenings and returned with antiques, jewelry, and precious metals-some of which he melted down into gold and silver ingots by using a smelting furnace that he had installed in their garage.
-Meanwhile, Hamilton did bookkeeping work for Welch's "business," facilitating the sale of those stolen goods.
+Bernard Welch was a serial burglar who killed Michael Halberstam during a break-in.
+Halberstam's estate sued Welch's live-in partner, Linda Hamilton, for aiding and abetting and conspiring with Welch.
+Hamilton was not present, or even aware of the murder.
+But "she was a willing partner in Welch's criminal activities."
+Hamilton had lived with Welch for years, during which time the couple had risen from modest circumstances to a substantial fortune.
+Welch had no outside employment.
+He left the house most evenings and returned with antiques, jewelry, and precious metals-some of which he melted down into gold and silver ingots by using a smelting furnace.
+Hamilton did bookkeeping work for Welch's "business," facilitating the sale of stolen goods.
 She had Welch's customers make checks payable to her, falsified her tax returns at Welch's direction, and kept records of incoming payments from Welch's customers-with no records of outgoing funds to his "suppliers."
-Their arrangement continued until Welch was arrested after he killed Halberstam while burglarizing Halberstam's home.
-To determine Hamilton's liability, the D. C. Circuit undertook an extensive survey of the common law, examining a series of state and federal cases, the Restatement (Second) of Torts, and prominent treatises that discussed secondary liability in tort.
-With respect to aiding and abetting, the court synthesized the cases as resting on three main elements: First, "the party whom the defendant aids must perform a wrongful act that causes an injury."
+To determine Hamilton's liability, the D. C. Circuit synthesized three main elements: First, "the party whom the defendant aids must perform a wrongful act that causes an injury."
 Second, "the defendant must be generally aware of his role as part of an overall illegal or tortious activity at the time that he provides the assistance."
-Ibid.
 And, third, "the defendant must knowingly and substantially assist the principal violation."
-Halberstam then articulated six factors to help determine whether a defendant's assistance was "substantial."
+Halberstam articulated six factors to help determine whether a defendant's assistance was "substantial."
 Those factors are (1) "the nature of the act assisted," (2) the "amount of assistance" provided, (3) whether the defendant was "present at the time" of the principal tort, (4) the defendant's "relation to the tortious actor," (5) the "defendant's state of mind," and (6) the "duration of the assistance" given.
 Last, Halberstam clarified that those who aid and abet "a tortious act may be liable" not only for the act itself but also "for other reasonably foreseeable acts done in connection with it."
 Applying that framework, the D. C. Circuit held that Hamilton was liable for aiding and abetting Halberstam's murder.
-The court first determined that Welch had committed a wrong (in killing Halberstam during the burglary) and that Hamilton was generally aware of her role in Welch's criminal enterprise.
-It then explained that Hamilton had given knowing and substantial assistance to Welch's activities by helping him turn his "stolen goods into 'legitimate' wealth," thereby intending to help Welch succeed by performing a function crucial to any thief.
-Ibid.
-And it clarified that Hamilton knew Welch was committing some sort of "personal property crime," the "foreseeable risk" of which was "violence and killing."
-The court therefore concluded that Hamilton substantially helped Welch commit personal property crimes and was liable for Halberstam's death, which was a foreseeable result of such crimes.
-That articulation of the common law thus resolved Halberstam.
-But Halberstam recognized that the elements and factors it provided could "be merged or articulated somewhat differently without affecting their basic thrust."
-It thus cautioned-in a typical common-law fashion-that its formulations should "not be accepted as immutable components."
-Rather, Halberstam suggested that its framework should be "adapted as new cases test their usefulness in evaluating vicarious liability."
+Welch had committed a wrong (in killing Halberstam during the burglary) and Hamilton was generally aware of her role in Welch's criminal enterprise.
+Hamilton had given knowing and substantial assistance to Welch's activities by helping him turn his "stolen goods into 'legitimate' wealth," thereby intending to help Welch succeed by performing a function crucial to any thief.
+Hamilton knew Welch was committing some sort of "personal property crime," the "foreseeable risk" of which was "violence and killing."
+Hamilton substantially helped Welch commit personal property crimes and was liable for Halberstam's death, which was a foreseeable result of such crimes.